Open Faculty Positions

 The Department of Physics at New York University invites applications for a faculty position in the general area of quantum condensed matter and atomic molecular and optical physics, including research that explores connections to quantum information.
 The position is part of an initiative for further significant growth in these areas in the Center for Quantum Phenomena in the department.

-The openings are for an experimental physicist at the tenure track Assistant Professor level, but more senior candidates in both theory and experiment may also be considered under exceptional circumstances.
-A successful candidate will have a Ph.D. and is expected to establish a leading research program in his/her field, as well as teach at the undergraduate and graduate levels.
-The positions can begin as early as September 1, 2018, pending administrative and budgetary approval.
+The openings are for an experimental physicist at the tenure track Assistant Professor level, but more senior candidates may also be considered under exceptional circumstances.
+A successful candidate will have a Ph.D. in physics or a closely related field and is expected to establish a leading research program in his/her field, as well as teach at the undergraduate and graduate levels.
+The positions can begin as early as September 1, 2019, pending administrative and budgetary approval.

 Check your Application Status